ElofssonLab/bioinfo-toolbox/rbh/README.md

   - Jackhmmer method can search homologs against reference and nonreference proteomes(32979 proteomes).
   - Jackhmmer command is : 3 iterations, evalue 0.01.

+**rbh.sh**:
+  - modify the parameters in *param setting* section.
+Most param are similar as above and there are two new params: lengthfile(a txt file has two columns: one column is protein name, one column is sequence length.), format(psiblast or jackhmmer).